stts-se/tillstudpub/visualiser/README.md

 To see a simple demo, clone this repository, and open the file `demo.html` in a browser.
 You can toggle the visualiser by clicking the start/stop buttons.

-For clues on how to use the visualiser in an application, have a look at the sample code in files `demo.html` and `demo.js`.
+For ideas on how to use the visualiser in an application, have a look at the sample code in files `demo.html` and `demo.js`.

 ### Screenshot with visualisation enabled
 ![](demo_screenshot_mic_on.png?raw=true)